miguelgrinberg/python-engineio/docs/index.rst

         app.run(threaded=True)

-When using the threading mode, it is important to ensure that the WSGI server can handle concurrent requests using threads, as a client can have up to two outstanding requests at any given time.
-The Werkzeug server is single-threaded by default, so the ``threaded=True`` option must be included.
+When using the threading mode, it is important to ensure that the WSGI server can handle multiple concurrent requests using threads, since a client can have up to two outstanding requests at any given time.
+The Werkzeug server is single-threaded by default, so the ``threaded=True`` option is required.

 Multi-process deployments
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Engine.IO is a stateful protocol, which makes horizontal scaling more
 difficult.
-To deploy a cluster of Engine.IO processes, possibly hosted in
+To deploy a cluster of Engine.IO processes (hosted on one or
-multiple servers, the following conditions must be met:
+multiple servers), the following conditions must be met:

 - Each Engine.IO process must be able to handle multiple requests, either by
   using eventlet, gevent, or standard threads.
+Worker processes that only
+  handle one request at a time are not supported.
 - The load balancer must be configured to always forward requests from a client
   to the same process.
 Load balancers call this *sticky sessions*, or
   *session affinity*.